huehuecoyotl/illinifurs-site/markdown/main/chat.md

 # Discord

-There is an IlliniFurs Discord server, which is mostly used for voice chat.
+There is also an IlliniFurs Discord server.
+It's not very active -- it's mostly used for voice chat, particularly in between semesters -- but you can [check it out here](https://discord.gg/w5Uar5FscD).